 - If you're enlisted, all your compensation should have been excluded from federal income tax. - If you're an officer, there's a cap on the exclusion that changes each year.
+In 2021, it was \$9,109 per month.
+For tax years 2022 and beyond, review IRS resources listed below.

 You don't have to take any action to receive the CZTE.
-The Coast Guard is responsible for certifying your entitlements and excluding reportable income on your W-2.
+The military is responsible for certifying your entitlements and excluding reportable income on your W-2.